whaynes/STCW23/jekyll/assessments/Common/EFA-4B4B.md

 ### Condition

-{{ "Given a resuscitation mannequin, when asked to demonstrate the opening of the airway and checking for breathing," | markdownify }}
+Given a resuscitation mannequin, when asked to demonstrate the opening of the airway and checking for breathing,

 ### Performance requirement